Aquatic Studies Field Trip Programs

-The Lake Lanier Aquatic Study Program is sponsored by Elachee Nature Science Center in partnership with Chattahoochee Riverkeeper and the Hall County Parks and Leisure Services.
-Title One schools are eligible for Lake Lanier Aquatic Learning Center program scholarships courtesy of Elachee's program partner Chattahoochee Riverkeeper.
-Call Elachee at 770-535-1976 for details.
+The Lake Lanier Aquatic Learning Center (LLALC) program takes place at River Forks Park in Gainesville, Ga.
+Elachee Nature Science Center conducts these programs in partnership with Chattahoochee Riverkeeper and the Hall County Parks and Leisure Services.
+Title One schools are eligible for financial aid consideration for the LLALC program courtesy of Elachee’s program partner Chattahoochee River Keeper.
+Call Elachee for details, 770-535-1976.

 Chicopee Woods Aquatic Studies Center at Chicopee Lake

 Many grade-level field trip programs allow students to conduct pond and wetland studies at this Elachee outdoor classroom, located on the shores of Chicopee Lake.